AnticOwl/anticowl.github.io/_posts/2025-09-08-Motion-Blur-Shots.md

 <div> </div>

 ### Mad Max
 The built-in Photo Mode has a Video Mode feature that is enabled when two controllers are connected.
 The second controller is then used to control the in-game camera while the first controller (or KB and Mouse) control the car and Max.
-This video can help describe the feature further.

 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/4770dd34-e3b1-404e-a56e-f66374377177" alt="Mad Max Video" style="box-shadow: 3px 3px 3px gray;">